What is Visceral Fat?

 Instead of trying to find out how much of visible belly fat is visceral, just realize that big belly and large waistline would indicate the risk and seem unhealthy.

-The green part, from 1 to 12 in the scale is indicated as the healthy level of visceral fat.
-While, the red part, starting from 12 to 60 would indicate an excess level, which means you need to change your diet and start an exercise regimen.
+According to the above image, the green part, from 1 to 12 in the scale is indicated as the healthy level of visceral fat.
+While, the red part, starting from 12 to 60 would indicate an excess level, which means an individual needs to change your diet and start an exercise regimen.

 A larger quantity of visceral fat might expose to increased risks of the following health conditions:

 - Heart disease.

 - Type 2 diabetes.